Tips for Recovering From a C-Section

+C-Section recovery can be rough.
 Pregnancy & childbirth, whether it takes place via c-section or a vaginal delivery, takes an enormous toll on your body.
 And it takes some time to recover.
 C-sections have become so common, it can be easy to forget that a cesarean delivery is a major surgery.
 And it is far from the “easy way out” of childbirth, some (utterly uninformed) people imply it to be.
-As a new mom, you’ll be dealing with caring for your new baby, lack of sleep, exhaustion, possibly breastfeeding, all on top of trying to recover from surgery.
-It can be rough.
-But you’ve got this, mama!
-And here are a few c-section recovery secrets to help you on your way to full health!

 *This post contains affiliate links or referral links which means, at no cost to you, I may earn a small commission from purchases made through these links.
 For more information, please see my disclosure page.